aliyun/terraform-provider-alicloud/website/docs/d/cms_monitor_group_instances.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `instances` - A list of Cms Monitor Group Instances.
 Each element contains the following attributes:
-    * `instances` - Instance information added to the Cms Group.
+    * `instances` - Instance information addedintranet to the Cms Group.
         * `category` - The category of instance.
         * `instance_id` - The id of instance.
         * `instance_name` - The name of instance.